srcreigh/srcreigh.github.io/src/blog/drafts/preparing-for-uw-cs-coop.markdown

 After I introduce myself and my friends, I will talk about a few themes that I feel are really important: microresearch skills, and not having to know everything.
-Last, I&rswuo;ll present some thoughts we have about development
+Last, I&rsquo;ll present some thoughts we have about development
 environments: Unix-based operating systems, text editors, and other tools.

 ## About Us